-The Second Interdisciplinary Summerschool on Privacy (ISP 2017)
+The Third Interdisciplinary Summerschool on Privacy (ISP 2018)

 The interdisciplinary summerschool on privacy provides an intensive one week academic post-graduate programme teaching privacy from a technical, legal and social perspective.
 The goal of the summerschool is to provide students with a solid background in the theory of privacy construction, modelling and protection from these three different perspectives.
 It also aims to help them to establish a first international network with peers and senior academics across these disparate disciplines.